Add To Favorites

 Head for Australia to stage your own Melbourne Cup!
 Make thoroughbred fun with a racing board game.

+Students, working in small groups, design a board game.
 Create horses and jockeys.
 Form Crayola Dough or Model Magic® into miniature thoroughbred horses.
 Sculpt jockeys on their backs.
 Air-dry them.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step